patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/time picker/time-picker.md

 ### Date and time range selection
 Combine a date picker and time picker when you want users to select a range of times across multiple days.

-For more information about using date and time pickers together, visit our [date picker guidelines](/components/date-picker).
+For more information about using date and time pickers together, visit our [date picker guidelines](/components/date-picker/design-guidelines).

 ## Variations
-### In a toolbar
+### Time picker in a toolbar
 Use time pickers as filters in a toolbar.
-Note that time pickers aren't commonly used on their own, and will usually be accompanied by a [date picker](/components/date-picker)
+Note that time pickers aren't commonly used on their own, and will usually be accompanied by a [date picker](/components/date-picker).

-See the [date picker usage guidelines](/components/date-picker)  to learn more about using date pickers and time pickers in a toolbar.
+See the [date picker usage guidelines](/components/date-picker/design-guidelines) to learn more about using date pickers and time pickers in a toolbar.

-### In a form
+### Time picker in a form
 Use a time picker in a form to display basic scheduling options, typically for future events.
 In some use cases, you may preselect and display the most common time options users can choose from.

 <img src="./img/time picker in a form.png" alt="Time picker in a form" width="470"/>